mikelikesrobots/mikelikesrobots.github.io/blog/2025-06-24-understand-pid-controllers/index.md

 In this post, we took a look at PID control, which is a fundamental concept in robotics for achieving precise, responsive motion.
 It's a type of **closed loop control** that continuously adjusts a system's input based on the error between the measured output and the desired output.
 This error is used by the p-term, integrated for the i-term, and subtracted from the previous error value for the d-term, with each term multipled by a parameter **Kp**, **Ki**, and **Kd** respectively.

-We saw the need for a closed-loop controller with a car driving example, then looked at each term of the PID controller to see its effect on the system input, using an interactive visualisation of a mass-spring-damper system to do so.
+We saw the need for a closed-loop controller with a car driving example, then looked at each term of the PID controller to see its effect on the system input, using an interactive visualisation of a robot arm joint model with payload to do so.
 We also looked at feedforward control as used in ROS 2's implementation, and finally discussed how to implement a PID controller for real using `ros2_control`.

 Having an intuitive understanding of PID controllers will help make your robots more accurate, stable, and effective.
 If you have a real robot with a feedback mechanism, see if you can use PID control to make the movement smoother and more effective.
 This is exactly what I hope to do in a future post!